aldesgroup/arsenald/website/docs/goaldr/intro.md

 ## Integration with Other Components

-Goaldr integrates with other Arsenald components:
+Goaldr integrates with other Devotion components:

 - **Aldev**: Web development tools
 - **Goald**: Backend services